 Configuring a Basic Firewall With A10 Thunder CFW

-The A10 Thunder CFW has a large set of technologies and features.
-This article will describe the most basic configuration of the A10 Networks Data Center Firewall deployed at the edge of a corporate network and connected directly to the Internet.
+The A10 Thunder Convergent Firewall (CFW) has a large set of technologies and features.
+This article will describe the most basic configuration of the Thunder CFW deployed at the edge of a corporate network and connected directly to the Internet.
 The purpose of this document is to guide the reader in setting up a basic firewall configuration which will securely route internal network traffic to the Internet.

 The overview for this example consists of: